tale-toul/SingleNodeOpenshiftOnLibvirt/Ansible/README.md

 * An [activation key](#subscribe-the-host-with-red-hat) is required to register the VMs with Red Hat.
 * An [ssh private key](#add-the-ec2-user-ssh-key) to connect to the VMs.
 This ssh key is the same used by the EC2 metal instance, the terraform template injects the same ssh key in all KVM VMs and EC2 instance.
-* A [pull secret](https://console.redhat.com/openshift/install/metal/user-provisioned) for the Openshift installation.
-Download the pull secret and copy it to **Ansible/pull-secret**.

 ### Running the playbook for the support VM